-You just need two basic ingredients to make these melt in the mouth onions!
+You just need two basic ingredients to make these melt-in-your-mouth onions!

-- Onions – White, yellow or red.
+- Onions – White, yellow or red onions all caramelize beautifully.
 Shallots also caramelize well.
+Learn how to cut an onion here!

 - Oil – Vegetable oil, olive oil or butter